Cheukting/rasa_workshop/README.md

 Here we will fill in `<something>` later but let me explain the use of checkpoints.
 For the line with `>` e.g. `> check ask experience` is a checkpoint which we can link the different part of the stories together.
 So instead giving example of stories which users answer the questions differently, we can use checkpoints to layout different paths.

-For the line with `*` it is when the chatbot recognize an intent.
+For the line with `*` it is when the chatbot recognises an intent.
 For example `* affirm` will be triggered when the NLU predicted an `affirm` intent.

 ## Domain and templates